-Alarmed by the growing encroachment of whites squatting on Native American lands, the Shawnee Chief Tecumseh calls on all Indians to unite and resist.
+Alarmed by the growing encroachment of whites settlers occupying Native American lands, the Shawnee Chief Tecumseh calls on all Native peoples to unite and resist.

-Born around 1768 near Springfield, Ohio, Tecumseh early won notice as a brave warrior.
+Born around 1768 near Springfield, Ohio, Tecumseh won early notice as a brave warrior.
 He fought in battles between the Shawnee and the white Kentuckians, who were invading the Ohio River Valley territory.
-After the Americans won several important battles in the mid-1790s, Tecumseh reluctantly relocated westward but remained an implacable foe of the white men and their ways.
+After the Americans won several important battles in the mid-1790s, Tecumseh reluctantly relocated westward but remained an implacable foe of the white settlers.

-On this day in 1809, Tecumseh began a concerted campaign to persuade the Indians of the Old Northwest and Deep South to unite and resist.
-Together, Tecumseh argued, the various tribes had enough strength to stop the whites from taking further land.
-Heartened by this message of hope, Indians from as far away as Florida and Minnesota heeded Tecumseh’s call.
-By 1810, he had organized the Ohio Valley Confederacy, which united Indians from the Shawnee, Potawatomi, Kickapoo, Winnebago, Menominee, Ottawa, and Wyandot nations.
+On this day in 1809, Tecumseh began a concerted campaign to persuade the tribes of the Old Northwest and Deep South to unite and resist.
+Together, Tecumseh argued, the various tribes had enough strength to stop the white settlers from taking further land.
+Heartened by this message of hope, Native Americans from as far away as Florida and Minnesota heeded Tecumseh’s call.
+By 1810, he had organized the Ohio Valley Confederacy, which united Native peoples from the Shawnee, Potawatomi, Kickapoo, Winnebago, Menominee, Ottawa and Wyandot nations.

 For several years, Tecumseh’s Indian Confederacy successfully delayed further white settlement in the region.
 In 1811, however, the future president William Henry Harrison led an attack on the confederacy’s base on the Tippecanoe River.
 At the time, Tecumseh was in the South attempting to convince more tribes to join his movement.
 Although the battle of Tippecanoe was close, Harrison finally won out and destroyed much of Tecumseh’s army.